-Students receiving University funding will receive a financial aid notice.
-The top section of this notice will display your expected academic-year cost-of-attendance budget and indicate the expected family contribution.
-If you are not prepared to use your resources to pay any or all of the expected family contribution, then alternative unsubsidized loan may be substituted.
+If you are receiving institutional financial aid, you will receive a financial aid notice detailing your eligibility and the sources of your funding.
+The top section of this notice will display your expected academic-year cost-of-attendance budget and indicate the expected family (student and parent) contribution.
+If you are not prepared to use your resources to pay any or all of the expected family contribution, then you may be able to access federal or alternative loan funding.
 This will, however, lead to a higher debt level at graduation.